Tuesday 8 April 1941

 The 1st SS Division Adolf Hitler has moved into the front lines and now sits astride the main railway link between Belgrade and Thessalonica (Thessaloniki).
 The Yugoslavs in Belgrade now are effectively isolated.

-The British hurry some of their units (such as the 16th Australian Brigade) forward to help the Greeks along the frontier battle in what is rapidly becoming a lost cause.
+The British hurry some of their units (such as the 16th Australian Brigade) forward to support the Greeks on the frontier, but the battle is rapidly becoming a lost cause.
 The Australians are inexperienced in snow and there is virtually no transport in the mountains they are crossing.
 The Germans, meanwhile, have mountain troops leading their attack, with the 6th Mountain Division in the vanguard.
 The 164th Infantry Division captures Xanthi, and the 50th Infantry Division has Komotini and is advancing beyond it.

 Strategically, what is happening is obvious on the map.
 While von Kleist in the north picks apart the internals of the Yugoslav state virtually at his leisure, the panzer forces in southern Yugoslavia have completely bypassed the Greeks and the British to the south.
 Worst of all for the Allies, the Germans have taken almost no casualties in their drive west through a non-essential portion of the country (from the Yugoslav view).
 The Greek High Command, of course, notices this, and they put out a communique to that effect which states that the German advance is "exposing the left flank of our brave army."